 In terms of replication of stylized facts our model works quite well also at lower aggregation levels.
 Fig. 3 reports three well-known statistical regularities describing the relationship between business cycles and labor market dynamics, which we calculate for the representative simulation after discarding the first 100 transient periods.
 Panel (a) shows the Phillips Curve, featuring a strong and statistically significant negative correlation (-0.6128) between inflation rate and unemployment rate.
 Panel (b) shows a negative relationship between the output growth rate and the unemployment growth rate - i.e. an Okun curve (correlation of -0.8607).
 The third emerging regularity is the Beveridge curve (Panel (c)), i.e. a negative relationship between the rate of vacancies (the ratio between the number of job openings and the total number of workers) and the unemployment rate.
-Also in this case the correct sign and is once again statistically significant.
+Also in this case the correlation between the two variables, although not very strong (-0.3936), shows the correct sign and is once again statistically significant.
 In addition, Panel (d) shows the households' wealth distribution, which coherently with empirical observations exhibits positive skewness and a fat right tail.